New South Wales Labor Party: Labor in government, 1952–1965

 Cahill decisively won the 1953 election.
 He was desperate to keep the New South Wales branch of the ALP united despite the sectarian and ideological split that resulted in the formation of the right-wing Democratic Labor Party in 1954.
 He achieved this by controlling the anti-DLP faction in his party.
 The DLP did not contest the 1956 election, which Labor won.
 Cahill was returned in the 1959 election, but died in office later that year.
 He was succeeded as leader and premier by Bob Heffron.
 Heffron continued the Labor reign in New South Wales winning the 1962 election.
 Heffron resigned the leadership and premiership in 1964, and was succeeded by Jack Renshaw, who lost the premiership at the 1965 election ending 24 years of Labor power in the state.

 Opposition, 1965–1976

 Renshaw also lost the 1968 election, after which he resigned the leadership, to be succeeded by Pat Hills.
 Hills lost the 1971 and 1973 election after which he was deposed by Neville Wran.

 Wran–Unsworth era, 1976–1988

-Wran narrowly won the 1976 election and remained premier until 1986.
+Wran narrowly won the 1976 election and remained premier until 1986, winning two Landslide victory's popularly known as the "Wranslide."
+In 1978 election and 1981 election.
 He was succeeded by Barrie Unsworth who took over the premiership until Labor's loss at the 1988 election, after which he resigned.

+Decline of the Socialist Left Faction

+In the 1980s, the NSW Labor Party’s Socialist Left faction, led by figures like Peter Baldwin, waged a significant campaign against the dominant right-wing faction, achieving notable successes.
+This period saw the rise of the "Balmain Basket Weavers," a radical left group that transformed inner-city branches and drove out right-wing MPs.

+However, the influence of the Socialist Left began to wane with the rise of Anthony Albanese and the Hard Left faction.
+Albanese, who took over the leadership of the Socialist Left in the late 1980s, shifted the faction's strategy from grassroots mobilization to transactional politics.
+This shift involved collaborating with the party's Right faction, thereby consolidating power at the expense of local party democracy.

+Throughout the 1990s and 2000s, Albanese’s Hard Left faction worked closely with the Right, using mechanisms like the "N40 rule" and the ALP National Executive’s "plenary powers" to deselect grassroots left-wing candidates and impose centrally selected ones.
+This led to a significant reduction in the influence of rank-and-file members and the sidelining of genuine leftist policies.

+By the 2010s, the Socialist Left faction had largely lost its original left-wing socialist character, becoming a mirror of the Right in organizational methods and often in politics.
+Under Albanese’s leadership, the faction supported conservative policies and suppressed internal resistance, marking the end of the NSW Labor Party's truly left-wing socialist faction.